 NEH encourages its recipients to register with the State Department’s Safe Traveler Enrollment Program.
 Recipients registering with the State Department's Safe Traveler Enrollment Program (STEP) receive the most current information and travel alerts from the U.S. embassy in the country in which they are traveling, and registration makes it easier for the Embassy to know how to contact travelers in an emergency.
 In addition, recipients can get travel advisories and warnings on the State Department's website, by fax service at 202-647-3000; by telephone at (888) 407-4747 from within the United States, or, from overseas, (202) 501-4444.
 For specific questions regarding an emergency involving an American citizen overseas, recipients should contact the Office of Overseas Citizens Services, at (202) 647-5225.

-L. Payment Procedures: Once your completed and signed acceptance form is received by NEH (see Part 2 below), you will be sent an award letter that includes the payment schedule and instructions explaining how to submit your banking information to the NEH Accounting Office.
-We ask that you do not submit your banking information until you receive your award letter.
+L. Payment Procedures: Once your completed and signed acceptance form is received by NEH (see Part 2 below), you will be sent an award letter and Notice of Action document that includes the payment schedule and instructions explaining how to submit your banking information to the NEH Accounting Office.
+We ask that you do not submit your banking information until you receive your award letter and Notice of Action.
 At that time, you will be required to submit to the NEH Accounting Office the ACH Vendor/Miscellaneous Payment Enrollment Form (Standard Form 3881).
 To do this, you will complete the form and print a copy for signature (the signature must be hand written, not typed) by the authorized certifying official at your institution’s bank (if you choose deposit to your institution’s account) or at your own bank (if you choose deposit to a personal account).
 Return the signed form to the NEH Accounting Office either by scanning and e-mailing it to Accounting@neh.gov or by faxing it to 202-688-2613.
 Your NEH-assigned award number (beginning with FN) must be on the ACH form (under “Agency Information”) for payment to be made.

 PART TWO: INSTRUCTIONS FOR THE ACCEPTANCE FORM